UC-Davis-molecular-computing/scadnano/README.md

   * **Inline insertions/deletions:**
     The "Inline I/D" button "inlines" insertions and deletions in the following way.
-    Insertions and deletions are removed, and their substrands have their lengths altered.
+    Insertions and deletions are removed, and their domains have their lengths altered.
     Also, major tick marks on the helices will be shifted to preserve their adjacency to bases already present.
-    For example, if there are major tick marks at 0, 8, 18, 24, and a deletion between 0 and 8, then the substrand is shorted by 1, and the tick marks become 0, 7, 15, 23, and the helix’s maximum offset is shrunk by 1.
+    For example, if there are major tick marks at 0, 8, 18, 24, and a deletion between 0 and 8, then the domain is shorted by 1, and the tick marks become 0, 7, 15, 23, and the helix’s maximum offset is shrunk by 1.

     We assume that a major tick mark appears just to the LEFT of the offset it encodes, e.g., with minimum offset set, a major tick mark at offset 0 is the leftmost tick mark that could appear.

     *Note for cadnano users:* From the user's perspective, cadnano associates each deletion/insertion to an "address", i.e., a helix and offset on that helix.
 For instance, it is possible to have a "deletion" where there is no DNA strand, and if DNA strand(s) are later placed there, they will have the deletion.
-By contrast, insertions and deletions in scadnano are associated to a bound substrand.
+By contrast, insertions and deletions in scadnano are associated to a bound domain.
 If the whole strand moves or is copied, the insertions/deletions move along with it.

 * View